rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Appendix

-## Creating AES and RSA Keys in Key Broker Service
+## Creating RSA Keys in Key Broker Service

 **Configuration Update to create Keys in KBS**